-On 4 October 2024, the International Union of Railways (UIC) held an online workshop as part of the UIC Customer Experience Working Group (CEMP) titled “Optimising Bikes and Luggage Transportation in Railway Systems.”
-The event brought together industry experts and policymakers to explore practical and sustainable solutions for integrating bicycles and luggage into railway services, with a focus on enhancing the overall customer experience.
+On 4 October 2024, the International Union of Railways (UIC) held an online workshop as part of the UIC Customer Experience Working Group (CEMP) on “Optimising Bikes and Luggage Transportation in Railway Systems.”
+The event brought together industry experts and policy makers to explore practical and sustainable solutions for integrating bicycles and luggage into railway services, with a focus on enhancing the overall customer experience.

 The discussions underscored the growing need for multimodal transport solutions that seamlessly integrate cycling and train travel, reflecting broader European initiatives towards sustainable mobility.
 One of the key themes was how to better accommodate the increased demand for bike transport on trains, driven by the goal of minimizing emissions during the first and last mile of journeys.

-Jorge Morera Ballester, a member of EPF’s Management Board, took part in the event as a panelist during the session on “Balancing Accessibility, Capacity, and Sustainability in Railway Services.”
+Jorge Morera Ballester, member of EPF’s Management Board, took part in the event as a panelist during the session on “Balancing Accessibility, Capacity, and Sustainability in Railway Services”.
 Jorge’s presentation emphasised several critical points:

-• Safety as a priority – he reiterated that all forms of luggage, including mobility devices onboard a train, must be ensured to be safe, and the integrity of passengers must also be guaranteed;
+• Safety as a priority – All forms of luggage, including mobility devices on board a train, must be ensured to be safe, and the integrity of passengers must also be guaranteed;

 • Flexible spaces – Jorge highlighted the need for flexible spaces within train designs, which can be adapted to the varying demands of passengers at different times;

-• Ethical and thoughtful design – he emphasised that railway services must combine thoughtful design with an ethical approach to cater to diverse passenger needs.
+• Ethical and thoughtful design – Railway services must combine thoughtful design with an ethical approach to cater to diverse passenger needs.
 Communication and awareness are very important in addressing the diverse needs of passengers, which can sometimes conflict and at some point, prioritization may be necessary.

-The workshop also featured contributions from key industry players.
-Jan Brumagne, from the Directorate-General for Mobility and Transport, highlighted recent EU transport initiatives, including Regulation 2021/782, which strengthens passenger rights and encourages retrofitting of trains to allow for more bike-friendly spaces.
+The workshop also included contributions from key industry players.
+Jan Brumagne, from the Directorate General for Mobility and Transport, highlighted recent EU transport initiatives, including Regulation 2021/782, which strengthens rail passenger rights and encourages retrofitting of trains to allow for more bike-friendly spaces.

 The workshop featured best practices from Switzerland, Denmark, Belgium, Italy, and other countries.
 These case studies revealed strategies for improving bicycle integration, such as: